 To submit your interactive storytelling work from Twine, you will need to “publish to file” from the menu on the lower left corner of the screen in order to generate an html file.
 You can then upload this file to a site like philome.la so that your work is playable/readable for others, and you can then post that link to your site.
 (Philome.la requires a Twitter account; if you don’t have one, you can use the class account: firstname.lastname@example.org, password = bonaventure .)

 This aspect of the project involves producing and editing audio and video.
 The first challenge is choosing a text to remediate.
-I would recommend working with your flash fiction or poem, although you could also work with one of our other assignments.
+I would recommend working with your flash fiction or poem or nonfiction writing, although you could also work with one of our other assignments or something written by someone else.
 For the audio aspect, you can record yourself reading the text and/or incorporate background music; for the video component, you can have the words of the text on the screen (if this works better than reading and recording the text) and/or images and video footage.
 In this sense, how can you use images and audio to enhance the original text, to create contrast or tension, to highlight a particular element of the text, or to comment upon it in some way?

 This component involves working with Twine to produce a text with hyperlinks so that the story unfolds over multiple screens and in different ways depending on the reader’s selections.
 Again, I would recommend working with your flash fiction or another story or poem you have written, although you could potentially work with one of our other assignments or a work written by someone else.
 For example, you could use Twine to annotate or comment upon another text as a means of performing rhetorical or literary analysis.
 Your use of Twine will likely take one of two approaches: you will either have one main text that appears on one screen with other pieces branching off (for example, “Not So Once Upon a Time“) or a series of screens that take the reader in different directions, like a choose-your-own-adventure story (for example, “Beautiful Dreamer“).
 The main question here becomes, how can you create opportunities for the reader to interact with the text and shape its development in meaningful ways?